Metallic fiber: Uses

 Another common use for metallic fibers is upholstery fabric and textiles such as lamé and brocade.
 Many people also use metallic fibers in weaving and needlepoint.
-Increasingly common today are metallic fibers in clothing, anything from party and evening wear to club clothing, cold weather and survival clothing, and everyday wear.
-Metallic yarns are woven, braided, and knit into many fashionable fabrics and trims.
-For additional variety, metallic yarns are twisted with other fibers such as wool, nylon, cotton, and synthetic blends to produce yarns which add novelty effects to the end cloth or trim.
+Metal fibers are used in clothing.
+Metallic yarns are twisted with other fibers such as wool, nylon, cotton, and synthetic blends to produce yarns.

 Stainless steel and other metal fibers are used in communication lines such as phone lines and cable television lines.

 Stainless steel fibers are also used in carpets.
 They are dispersed throughout the carpet with other fibers so they are not detected.
 The presence of the fibers helps to conduct electricity so that the static shock is reduced.
 These types of carpets are often used in computer-use areas or other areas where static build-up could damage equipment.
 Other uses include tire cord, missile nose cones, work clothing such as protective suits, space suits, and cut resistant gloves for butchers and other people working near bladed or dangerous machinery.

 Metal fibers can be used as a reinforcement or electrical conductivity fiber for fiber reinforced composites.